 By default, event log automatic backup is enabled.
-Event log automatic backup is not executed if the USB flash drive does not have sufficient free space.
+Event log automatic backup is not executed if the USB flash drive does not have sufficient free space or the USB flash drive is formatted in a format other than the FAT or FAT32 format.
 Also, the ERR LED turns on.
 When event log automatic backup is not used, disable the function.
-(Frage 95 USB flash drive (Event log backup))
+(Fig. Page 95 USB flash drive (Event log backup))